lichess-org/lila/public/images/svg-icons/README.md

 - Make details and gaps clear at small icon sizes.
 - Usually set the `viewBox` to the smallest rectangle containing the artwork.
 It may be adjusted for visual center of gravity.
 - Use at most one decimal place.
 Remove redundant points and commands.
+- Run bin/gen/icons.py to generate scala, typescript, and scss integration sources after adding a new icon.